Tong lau

 Tong lau or ke lau are tenement buildings built from the late 19th century to the 1960s in Hong Kong, Taiwan, Southern China, and Southeast Asia.
 Designed for both residential and commercial uses, they are similar in style and function to the shophouses with five-foot way (têng-á-kha) of Southeast Asia.
 Over the years, tong lau construction has seen influences of Edwardian-style architecture and later the Bauhaus movement.

 Etymology

 Tong lau (Cantonese) or tang lou (Mandarin) means "Chinese building" – Tong or Tang (唐) refers to the Tang dynasty and is used as a term to mean Chinese, and lau (樓) is a building with more than one floor.
 It is a general term for a type of building found in Hong Kong that also developed in Macau and Canton (Guangzhou) from traditional Southern Chinese townhouses.

+Ke lau or qilou (騎樓), meaning "riding building", is a form of tong lau with an arcade running alongside the road for pedestrian use.